kvvzie/CookieClickerSaveConverter/README.md

 Cookie Clicker Save Converter is a tool that helps u convert ur mobile cookie clicker save to a PC version of it (written in phyton)

 ## work in progress

+for now it can only decode ur save file and read some of its values rn im trying to figure out how i can use thoes values to replace some shit in a template that i created (idk if it will work but im trying my best)

+### hours spend on this project as of 5 pm 25.02.2024 ~ 4h